Winter-r/Key/README.md

 # Key
 Key is an early-stage Programming Language, written in Typescript.
 Inspired by C# and Typescript.
+*Note: This programming language is subjective for a language transfer, either to C++ or Rust.

 # Plan
 The primary goal of Key is to create a general purpose, OOP (Object Oriented Programming) language, capable of graphics rendering and creating GUI applications.